 The sunny streets of Nice seem very far away from revolution-torn Santa Rica.
 That is, until an assassin’s bullet narrowly misses the Santa Rican consul, killing a passerby.
 Jane and Dagobert Brown wind up with a front-row seat to murder; in fact, the fatal bullet may have been fired from their hotel.
 Several of their fellow guests have ties to Santa Rica, and none of them are very upset over the death of Major Hugh Arkwright.
 Is one of them the killer—and which man was the intended victim?

 Unlike the other guests at the Pension Victoria, Major Arkwright was a long-time resident, eking out a small pension by teaching French, along with other sources of income.
 The owner, Mrs. Andrioli, seems to have been quite cozy with the Major.
 Iris Makepeace is having a splendid time in Nice with her lover Pierre.
 Their time together is limited, however, since Iris’s husband Harry is on his way back from Santa Rica.
-Unless, of course, he’s already arrived.
+Unless, of course, he’s already arrived in secret.
 Elinor Duffield spent an epic summer on the Riviera in 1927.
 Now widowed, she hopes to relive those glory days through her daughter Sophie, who couldn’t be less interested.
 In fact, Sophie has only two interests.
 One is black marketer Joe Orsini, whose bar is within shooting distance of the Pension.
 Sophie’s other hobby is her daily French lesson with Major Arkwright, until she abruptly quits.
 Surely it’s just a coincidence that Joe gives the Major a black eye that same day.
 And that the Major ends up dead just a short time later.

-The conceit behind this series is that Jane, a mystery novelist, is writing up their adventures more or less as they happen (probably the very book we’re reading, omg!)
+The conceit behind this series is that Jane, a mystery novelist, is writing up their adventures more or less as they happen (probably the very book we’re reading).
 So the plot is necessarily slapdash, mostly comprising Jane’s humorous observations of the characters and situations she encounters.
 The actual investigation, such as it is, is mostly performed by Dagobert on his own and therefore hidden from the reader.
 Impulsive, dramatic, and supremely confident, Dagobert never lets the facts interfere with a good theory.
 He is delighted by the idea of himself as a detective but seems more surprised than anyone when he actually solves the crime.
 Jane’s occasional baffling glimpses of her husband at work are probably funnier than following him in the narrative would be, as when she briefly spots him at a café disguised as an Arab rug merchant.